Shuvamrauniyar/FlightsAndSearchService/README.md

 -once you have added your DB config as listed above ,go to src folder from your terminal and execute `npx sequelize db:create`

+and then execute
+`npx sequelize db:migrate`

 ## DB DESIGN
   - Airplane table
   - Flight table
   - Airport table
   - City

+- A flight belongs to an airplane but one airplane can be used in multiple flights
+  - A city has many airports but one airport belongs to a city
+  - One airport can have many flights, but a flight belongs to one airport